w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ## Proxy Types

-You can set up a proxy account via the Proxy pallet.
-When you set a proxy, you must choose a type of proxy for the relationship.
-Polkadot offers:
+You can set up a proxy account via the proxy pallet.
+When you set a proxy, you must choose a type of proxy for the relationship. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} offers:

 - Any
 - Non-transfer